AnymouseProphet/anymouse/FONTS.md

 For the time being, I personally still use the "Base 35" Type 1 fonts when math is a need (and Intel Clear Sans when math is not a need) but I suspect in a few years that will change.

+The TeX Gyre font mapping to "Base 35" fonts:

+* TeX Gyre Cursor *[Courier]*
+* TeX Gyre Heros *[Helvetica]*
+* TeX Gyre Heros Condensed *[Helvetica Narrow]*
+* TeX Gyre Termes *[Times]*
+* TeX Gyre Adventor *[ITC Avant Garde]*
+* TeX Gyre Bonum *[ITC Bookman]*
+* TeX Gyre Schola *[New Century Schoolbook]*
+* TeX Gyre Pagella *[Palatino]*
+* TeX Gyre Chancery *[ITC Chancery]*

+It appears that at this time, the TeX Gyre collection does not have equivalents for Symbol or ITC Zapf Dingbats.
+Many of the unicode codepoints covered by glyphs in those two fonts are however covered in the TeX Gyre fonts themselves (such as Greek) or in the TeX Gyre math fonts.

+It is important to note that while very similar, TeX Gyre fonts are not metric compatible with the "Base 35" fonts.
+They are extensions and improvements upon those fonts *without* the restraint of needing to keep metric compatibility.